drevops/vortex/scripts/drevops/docs/usage/variables.md

 ### `DREVOPS_TEST_SKIP`

 Flag to skip running of all tests.
-Helpful to set in CI to skip running of tests without modifying the codebase.

 Default value: `UNDEFINED`